tudelft3d/website/projects/eunet4dbp/about.md

 ### Commitment to be competent

-We lead activities that require our competencies .
+We lead activities that require our competences.